Skip to content

 Example

-Consider a continuous random variable that follows a uniform distribution over the interval [0, 4], with probability density function:
+Consider a continuous random variable XX that follows a uniform distribution over the interval [0, 4], with probability density function:

 Types